lopezpdvn/aspnet5co/pages/introduction.md

 ## Problem

-ASP.NET is currently being revised and re-implemented as a modular and cross platform framework for its next release version 5, offering very important and desirable features and advantages.
+ASP.NET is currently being revised and re-implemented as a modular, lean and cross platform framework for its next release version 5, offering very important and desirable features and advantages.
 The license of the software and the development methodology by Microsoft allows the project to benefit from feedback and interaction with the community.

-The main goal of this project is to accelerate and improve the re-implementation of the framework.
-It has been expressed by the development team that ASP.NET 5 will be released later in 2015.
+The main goal of this project is advocate the new version of the framework and attract interest from IT professionals, as well as instruct developers into the use of this version of the technology.
+It has been expressed by the development team that ASP.NET 5 will be released later in 2015, see [Project Roadmap]({{ site.baseurl }}/roadmap).

 ## Justification